cnunciato/fun-with-jenkins/README.md

       - npm -C .buildkite --silent run jenkins-pipeline | buildkite-agent pipeline upload
 ```

+I'm currently using Pulumi to deploy this cluster to AWS.
+See below for details.

 ### Why is this interesting?

 As a proof-of-concept, this script probably doesn't handle _everything_ that can be done with a declarative `Jenkinsfile` -- for example, it doesn't yet handle conditional logic.
 But the approach is nevertheless a powerful one in that it lets you: